 - Physical confrontation

-In most cases, becoming engaged in a physical resistance with police is an attempt to prevent being handcuffed or getting removed from the scene.
+In most cases, becoming engaged in physical resistance with police is an attempt to prevent being handcuffed or getting removed from the scene.
+Prosecutors and criminal courts consider physically resisting law enforcement while they are attempting to execute a lawful arrest as a serious offense.

-In rare cases, the arresting officer was acting unlawfully and thus the arrest didn't fall within the required guidelines of performing their duties.
+In rare cases, the arresting officer was acting unlawfully, and thus, the arrest didn't fall within the required guidelines for performing their duties.

-When a law enforcement officer attempts to unlawfully arresting someone, resisting is permitted, but only if reasonable force is used.
-Again, the this a very narrow set of circumstances.
+When a law enforcement officer attempts to unlawfully arrest someone, resisting is permitted, but only if reasonable force is used.
+Again, this is a very narrow set of circumstances.

 Resisting Arrest Charges Under Penal Code 148(a)(1) PC